Regulatory Compliance as a Strategic Weapon

 V3 architecture provides a number of strategic benefits to institutions:

 - Agility.
-Agility means business flexibility; the ability to embrace competitive threats as well as new opportunities, new regulations, and new innovation.
+Agility means business flexibility; the ability to embrace competitive threats as well as new opportunities, new regulatory compliance, and new innovation.
 V3 architecture is designed for the future.
 It’s a foundation for digital leverage as we continue to digitize our products and services to meet customer demand, responding and adapting to external pressures like FinTech.

 - Clear data ownership.
 Clear data ownership from a business perspective is absolutely essential.
 Ultimately, the Lines of Business are the ones who are going to innovate and create new products and services, which generates new data.